 The practice of worshipping Tiangong on the ninth day is not just found in Fujian province.
 In Southeast Asian cities like Penang and Singapore, where there are large groups of Chinese with Fujian ancestry, the practice is common too.

 5. The Fifteenth Day of Chinese New Year

-The last day of Chinese New Year is commonly referred to as Yuan Xiao (元宵).
+The last day of Chinese New Year is known as Yuan Xiao (元宵) in Chinese.
 In recent times, Yuan Xiao has also been commercialized as the Chinese equivalent of St Valentine’s Day.
-This could be due to couples often venturing out during Yuan Xiao to enjoy the full moon together.
-It could also be because Yuan Xiao almost always falls within the middle of February.
+This is due to couples often venturing out during Yuan Xiao to enjoy the full moon together.
+It could also because Yuan Xiao almost always falls within the middle of February.

-The representative event of Yuan Xiao is the lighting up of red lanterns.
-This led to the day also known as the Chinese Lantern Festival in the West.
+The representative event of Yuan Xiao is the lighting up of red lanterns, which led to the day being called the Chinese Lantern Festival in the West.
 As for the many Chinese New Year legends associated with Yuan Xiao, one goes that the Jade Emperor was furious with a village for killing his celestial crane, which had earlier flown down to Earth.
 In fury, he ordered his troops to set the village ablaze on the fifteenth day of the New Year as punishment.
-Sympathizing with the hapless mortals, a daughter of the Jade Emperor warned the villagers and instructed them to hang large red lanterns, set up bonfires, and release firecrackers around the designated day of vengeance.
+Sympathizing with the hapless mortals, a daughter of the Jade Emperor warned the villagers and instructed them to hang large red lanterns, set up bonfires, and release firecrackers on the designated day of vengeance.
 Upon seeing the spectacle, the heavenly troops assumed the village was already ablaze and returned to the Jade Emperor.
 Despite knowing the truth, the Jade Emperor decided to forgive the village.
 From that day onwards, Chinese celebrate the fifteenth day with the symbolic display of large red lanterns.